kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

         ...
 ```

-Here is the timeout value 30 seconds is hard coded.
+Here is the timeout value 30 seconds hard-coded.

 So, if I can change this `30000` to `5000`, then the Smart Wait will expire more quickly.